timomeh/filezilla-sitemanager-cli/README.md

 # FileZilla Sitemanager CLI

-Simply copy passwords and usernames from the FileZilla Sitemanager to your clipboard (OS X).
+Simply copy passwords and usernames from the FileZilla Sitemanager to your clipboard (OS X / Linux / Windows).

 Tested with FileZilla 3.